Calculated state-of-the art results for solvation and ionization energies of thousands of organic molecules relevant to battery design: QM9-IPEA dataset details

 \subsection{IP and EA calculations}

-As mentioned in the Introduction, the local correlation treatment in PNO-LMP2-F23 and PNO-LCCSD(T)-F12 methods used here improve on the CCSD(T) method.
-Firstly, the scaling of the methods' cost with system size is improved by using their localized versions [LMP2\cite{Pulay_Saebo:1986} and LCCSD(T)\cite{Hampel_Werner:1996,Schutz_Werner:2000}] that only consider excitations between localized orbitals that are positioned close to each other, with such close orbitals chosen via pair natural orbital\cite{Ahlrichs_Driessler:1975,Taylor:1981,Staemmler_Jaquet:1981} (PNO) formalism.
-Secondly, since Slater determinant expansions are not well suited to reproduce cusps at points where the distance between two electrons is zero, the electron wavefunctions include a Slater-type correlation factor with the F12 approach.\cite{Ten-no:2004a,Ten-no:2004b} Each energy evaluation with those methods leaves as byproducts energies obtained with Hartree-Fock (HF) and HF with complementary auxiliary basis sets singles correction\cite{Adler_Werner:2007,Knizia_Werner:2008} (HF-CABS).
-Correcting these values for the wrong cusp behavior with a density function (DF) based model\cite{Giner_Toulouse:2018,Loos_Giner:2019,Giner_Toulouse:2020} yields DH-HF and DH-HF-CABS results presented in this work.
-For calculating open shell species (charged molecules and individual atoms) we used restricted versions of DH-HF, DH-HF-CABS, and PNO-LMP2-F12 (DF-RHF, DFRHF-CABS, and PNO-LRMP2-F12\cite{Krause_Werner:2019}) and unrestricted versions of all Coupled Cluster methods\cite{Ma_Werner:2020} [PNO-UCCSD-F12B, PNO-UCCSD(T)-F12B, and PNO-UCCSD(T*)-F12B].
+As mentioned in the Introduction, the local correlation treatment in the PNO-LMP2-F23 and PNO-LCCSD(T)-F12 methods used here improve on the CCSD(T) method.
+Firstly, the scaling of the methods' cost with system size is improved by using their localized versions [LMP2 \cite{Pulay_Saebo:1986} and LCCSD(T) \cite{Hampel_Werner:1996,Schutz_Werner:2000}] that only consider excitations between localized orbitals that are positioned close to each other, with such close orbitals chosen via pair natural orbital \cite{Ahlrichs_Driessler:1975,Taylor:1981,Staemmler_Jaquet:1981} (PNO) formalism and calculations additionally simplified in a way conceptually similar to ``domain based local PNO-CCSD'' of Refs.~\cite{Riplinger_Neese:2013a} and~\cite{Riplinger_Neese:2013b}.
+Secondly, since Slater determinant expansions are not well suited to reproduce cusps at points where the distance between two electrons is zero, the electron wavefunctions include a Slater-type correlation factor with the F12 approach \cite{Ten-no:2004a,Ten-no:2004b}.
+For the LCCSD(T) methods we used the F12b approximation \cite{Adler_Werner:2007,Knizia_Werner:2009} of the F12 correction as it is the one recommended in Molpro guidelines for larger basis sets.
+Apart from PNO-LCCSD(T)-F12b energies we also calculated PNO-LCCSD(T*)-F12b energies, where ``(T*)'' indicates using an F12-specific rescaling of the perturbative triples correction described in Ref.~\cite{Knizia_Werner:2009}.
+Each energy evaluation with these methods leaves as byproducts energies obtained with Hartree-Fock (HF) and HF with complementary auxiliary basis sets singles correction \cite{Adler_Werner:2007,Knizia_Werner:2008} (HF-CABS).
+Correcting these values for the wrong cusp behavior with a density function (DF) based model \cite{Giner_Toulouse:2018,Loos_Giner:2019,Giner_Toulouse:2020} yields DH-HF and DH-HF-CABS results presented in this work.
+For calculating open shell species (charged molecules and individual atoms) we used restricted versions of DH-HF, DH-HF-CABS, and PNO-LMP2-F12 [DF-RHF, DFRHF-CABS, and PNO-LRMP2-F12 \cite{Krause_Werner:2019}] and unrestricted versions of all Coupled Cluster methods \cite{Ma_Werner:2020} [PNO-UCCSD-F12b, PNO-UCCSD(T)-F12b, and PNO-UCCSD(T*)-F12b].